ValueBetting Quick Start

 - You can manage with fewer bookmakers and don’t need to distribute your money across 10+ bookmakers.
 This makes money management much easier and potentially saves money on withdrawal fees.

 - The average value percentage (ROI% per bet) is higher for value bets than arbitrage bets.
-(But there is variance in value betting as opposed to arbitrage betting).

 Many risks of sports arbitrage do not exist